Cultivating Apprehension: Beauty & Kid's Lit

 And so now do thousands of children, who have read their story.
 Perhaps not all of them, and perhaps they do not think the same of all spiders.
 But you’ll be hard-pressed to find a reader of Charlotte’s Web who would describe Charlotte as ugly.

 Part of what enabled E.B.
 White to marvel at the beauty of that first Aranea cavatica is that he made an effort – even if just a little one, to come to know it.
 As do then the readers of his story.
-It is not perhaps an unfamiliar phenomenon with you that the more you come to care for someone, the more beautiful you perceive him or her to be…
+It is not perhaps an unfamiliar phenomenon with you that the more you come to care for someone, the more beautiful you perceive that person to be…

 I doubt if the princess was very much happier even in the arms of her huge [ancient beautiful] great-grandmother than […] Curdie [and his father] were in the arms of [Curdie’s mother].
 True, her hands were hard and chapped and large, but it was with work for them; and therefore, in the sight of the angels, her hands were so much the more beautiful.